A Nobody's Way Up to an Exploration Hero: Light novel

 Written by Kaitō, A Nobody's Way Up to an Exploration Hero began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on April 9, 2019.
-It was later acquired by Hobby Japan who began releasing it under their HJ Bunko imprint with illustrations by Almic in July 2021.
-Twelve volumes have been released as of September 1, 2025.
+It was later acquired by Hobby Japan which began releasing it in July 2021 under its HJ Bunko imprint with illustrations by Almic.
+Thirteen volumes have been released as of January 30, 2026.